Places to Visit Around Helensburgh and Loch Lomond

 Cycling – a great way to get around the area.

 The West Highland Railway Line from Helensburgh Upper Station offers one of the World’s Most Scenic railway journeys.
+Travel to Mallaig, Fort William, Oban and back in a day.
+No driving!
 Not to be missed!

 Beautiful Loch Lomond &Trossachs National Park just a short distance away.

 Balloch – Loch Cruises, Country Park.
-Loch Lomond Shores – Aquarium, Shopping, Paddle Steamer Maid of the Loch static steamship.
+Loch Lomond Shores – Aquarium, Shopping, Paddle Steamer Maid of the Loch static steamship being restored.
+Three Lochs Way.

 Suburban, woodland, farmland, wetland, coastal, moorland and upland habitats mean birdwatching opportunities abound.
-Nearest RSPB reserve is at Gartocharn.
+Nearest RSPB reserve is at Gartocharn on Loch Lomondside.
 Ardmore Point has big variety of coastal birds.

 Dumbarton – Medieval castle, Denny Ship Tank Maritime Museum, walks on the Lang Crags.